Signal-K/manuscript/04 Gamification/Missions/Chapter 1-2 Mission List.md

 6. Should there be a focus on introducing satellite (orbital/atmosphere) structures, launching scene, or is the introductory chapter just dedicated to surface-based structures?
 7. For mission sequencing, can we update the value to be an array rather than an int?

-I'm concerned that we've got too many missions or steps (especially with compulsory classifications/upgrading to classify starter objects).
+~~I'm concerned that we've got too many missions or steps (especially with compulsory classifications/upgrading to classify starter objects).
 Please eliminate 3.
-I am not a crackpot
+I am not a crackpot~~
+1. Now that we've got a new #Research flow, we don't think this is going to be an issue

 Maybe we come up with a customised action/classification plan based on what the user wants to do (e.g. instead of asking them which mission they'd like to do, ask them what they want to find, then create a mission sequence and tutorial structure around that.
 Just got to figure out the compulsory nature of each classification type; at minimum finding new transit events will be compulsory at least once.)